all work combined

 A report on student housing affordability

-Video produced and edited in collaboration with Austin Community College’s Student Government Association, detailing the anticipated meeting with Chancellor Richard Rhodes to present the Housing Affordability Proposal.
+Austin Community College’s Student Government Association, leaders to 12 campuses in a city striken by homelessness - disucss the anticipated meeting with Chancellor Richard Rhodes to present their Housing Affordability Proposal.

 Mourning Flora